Nutrition

 burning coals in grill

-• Before grilling, let sit at room temperature for 30 minutes for more evenly cooked proteins.
+• Before grilling, let it sit at room temperature for 30 minutes for evenly cooked proteins.

 • Cook with the lid down most of the time.
 This helps keep your grill hot and your food moist.
 It also speeds up the cooking process and cuts down on flare-ups.

 • Grill smaller, quicker-cooking pieces of food (like chicken breasts) on direct heat, meaning right above bright-red coals or a hot burner.
-Cook larger, slower-cooking pieces of food (like leg of lamb) on indirect heat, or on a cooler part of the grilling surface.
+Cook larger, slower-cooking pieces of food (like a leg of lamb) on indirect heat or on a cooler part of the grilling surface.

 • Only flip food (especially meats) once.
 If it sticks, it’s not ready to turn.
-Avoid pushing down on meats, or the juices can spurt out.
+Avoid pressing down on meat, or the juices can spurt out.

 • Grill meat just until cooked through—it will continue to cook once off the grill (plan on a five-degree temperature increase from carryover cooking).

 • Use a meat thermometer and a timer to avoid overcooking.
-Or touch the meat to determine doneness.
+You can also touch the meat to determine doneness.
 For rare, it should feel as soft as the flesh between your index finger and thumb.
 For medium-rare, it should feel like your cheek.
 Well-done should feel firm.

 • If flare-ups occur, spray with water.
 Move food to indirect heat until the flames die down.